tvondra/pgxn-tester-server/API.md

 - number of distributions tested
 - number of versions tested
 - summary of results (per PostgreSQL major version and version status)
+- list of tested distributions (for each version, there's a list of PostgreSQL minor / full versions from executed tests)

 #### Retrieve a Machine [GET]